Important Purchasing Rules:

 - Please see Department Responsibilities on the Food Approval page to view food purchase policy and guidelines.
 Departments must also adhere to catering and/or conferences compliance guidelines.

 Important: All contracted catering events that exceeds $10,000 per vendor must be pre-approved by the Purchasing Department before the event.
 Vendor agreements or contracts must be reviewed and signed by a UW Purchasing buyer prior to the event.
-Please submit them for review by using the Contract Review form (RV) in Ariba.
+Please submit them for review to the Purchasing department.
 This only applies if the UW does not already have a pre-negotiated contract approved by Purchasing with the supplier.
 See the UW Contract Search.

 If the dollar limit increase is approved for your transaction, please follow these guidelines: